semana-io/hack-me/README.md

 ### Desks

-The desk page will allow the user to create, view and modify the desk list.
+The desk page will allow the user to create, view and modify the desk (unique number) list.

 ### Employees

-The employee page will allow the user to create, view and modify the employee list.
+The employee page will allow the user to create, view and modify the employee (name, etc...) list.

 An employee may have a preferred ordered desk list.